bukosabino/ML-KWS-for-MCU/README.md

 Coefficients as input features to the neural networks.
 [Motivation] (http://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html).

 * I used different techniques to do data augmentation such as, add different noises, stretch sounds, shift/roll sounds and set of amplitude.
+So, you need run 'prepare.py' script before train and test.

 # Keyword spotting for Microcontrollers